1871fotc/fotc/docs/stories/federation-walk.md

 ## Before you start the walk

-Before you start the work, please read the Brisbane City Council Cemeteries - Conditions of Entry.
+Before you start the walk, please read the Brisbane City Council Cemeteries - Conditions of Entry.

 --8<-- "snippets/conditions-of-entry.md"